Examining the Art Scene in Cuba from New York's Perspective:

 Followed by a Wine & Cheese Reception

-On Wednesday, April 27, AICA International, in collaboration with the Shelley & Donald Rubin Foundation, will host a discussion on the current state of the artistic scene in Cuba.
-Sara Reisman, Artistic Director of the Shelley & Donald Rubin Foundation, will present the introductory remarks.
+On Wednesday, April 27, AICA International, in collaboration with the Shelley & Donald Rubin Foundation, hosted a discussion on the current state of the artistic scene in Cuba.
+Sara Reisman, Artistic Director of the Shelley & Donald Rubin Foundation, presented introductory remarks.
 The panelists include Holly Block, Executive Director of the Bronx Museum, Sean Kelly, owner of Sean Kelly Gallery in New York, Carole Rosenberg, President of the American Friends of the Ludwig Foundation of Cuba, and Juana Valdes, a Cuban-born multidisciplinary artist.
-The President of AICA International Marek Bartelik and the Co-Executive Editor of ARTnews Barbara MacAdam will moderate.
+The President of AICA International Marek Bartelik and the Co-Executive Editor of ARTnews Barbara MacAdam moderated.

-Organized in anticipation of the XLIX Congress of AICA International (scheduled to take place in Havana between October 10 and October 14), the panel will address issues related to the current state of art and art criticism in Cuba in the context of ongoing changes in that country, and consider its expanding cultural exchange with the United States and other countries.
-The AICA Congress will gather leading art critics from around the world and focus on the issues of Utopia and Memory, and their impact on Contemporary Art, both in Cuba and elsewhere.
-Marek Bartelik will provide a preliminary program for the Congress during the evening.
+Organized in anticipation of the XLIX Congress of AICA International (which took place in Havana between October 10 and October 14, 2016), the panel addressed issues related to the current state of art and art criticism in Cuba in the context of ongoing changes in that country, and considered its expanding cultural exchange with the United States and other countries.
+The AICA Congress gathered leading art critics from around the world and focused on the issues of Utopia and Memory, and their impact on Contemporary Art, both in Cuba and elsewhere.
+Marek Bartelik provided a preliminary program for the Congress during the evening.

 The International Association of Art Critics (AICA) was officially established as an NGO affiliated with UNESCO in 1950.
 AICA comprises various experts committed to the development of international co-operation in the fields of artistic creation, the dissemination of ideas, and cultural development.
 Lately, the main objectives of AICA have been redefined to emphasize the global reach of the association, its crosscultural ambitions and its interdisciplinary approach.
 However, AICA’s main objectives remain unchanged: to promote art criticism as a discipline and contribute to its methodology, to protect the ethical and professional interests of its membership and defend their rights, and to contribute to mutual understanding of visual aesthetics across cultural boundaries.
 At present there are 63 member nations on five continents, plus an Open Section, representing more than 4,500 art critics.